-The above shows that I’ve opened up “Buckets” and changed the Aggregation to “Terms”, and set the Field to “errcode” (in the form on the left).
+The above shows that since I brought up the mono-bar, I’ve opened up “Buckets” and changed the Aggregation to “Terms” and set the Field to “errcode” (in the form on the left).

-To make that take effect, click on the blue right-facing triangle (up top, to the right of “Panel Settings”).
+To make that take effect, click on the blue right-facing triangle (up top, to the right of “Panel Settings”, within the left panel).

 That brings up the following.

 It’s that easy to get a bar chart (etc.) on any one field.
 If you want more bars shown, edit the “Size” setting on the left.